Linux - Read, and Use System Documentation

 Imagine you forgot the name of the command that lets you create a new directory.
 How would you search for it?

-apropos is a command that lets you search through man pages.
+is a command that lets you search through man pages.
 It looks at the short descriptions of each man page and tries to see if it matches the text we entered.
-For example, with the next line, we can search for all man pages that have the word “director” in their short descriptions.
-We’ll use “director” and not “directory”. “director” will match commands that contain the word “directory” but also the ones that contain “directories”.
+For example, with the next line, we can search for all man pages with the word “director” in their short descriptions.
+We’ll use “director” and not “directory.” “director” will match commands that contain the word “directory” but also the ones that contain “directories.”
 So we keep it more generic this way.

 apropos director

-apropos relies on a database.
+relies on a database.
 A program has to refresh it periodically.
 Since we just started this virtual machine, the database hasn’t been created yet.
-We can create it manually with:
+We can create it manually by running this command:

 sudo mandb